qlik-oss/core-website/docs/tutorials/data-loading.md

     docker-compose up -d
     ```

-    The `docker-compose` file starts the following services in containers:
+    The `docker-compose.yml` file starts the following services in containers:

     - A database
-    - A postgres-grp-connector
+    - A postgres-grpc-connector
     - The QIX Engine

     **Note:** If you look at the `docker-compose.yml` file, port `9076` on the container